grassator/bdd-for-c/README.md

         check(strcmp("foo", "bar") != 0);
         check(strcmp("foo", "foobar") != 0);
     }
 }
 ```

-Assuming you have a C compiler like [Clang](http://clang.llvm.org) or [GCC](http://clang.llvm.org) set up and ready to go, just type in the following commands to compile and run the test:
+Assuming you have a C compiler like [Clang][clang] or [GCC][gcc] set up and
+ready to go, just type in the following commands to compile and run the test:

 ```bash
 cc strcmp_spec.c -o strcmp_spec
 ./strcmp_spec
 ```

-You should then see a test output similar to the following:
+You should then see test output similar to the following:

 ```
 strcmp